 Calfskin is the most common material used to make high quality men’s shoes.
-As its name implies, it comes from the skin of young calves which are usually older than 3-4 weeks.
+As its name implies, it comes from the skin of young calves which are usually older than 3 months (and usually between 6-12).
 Another name for calfskin is “vellum” that derives from Latin.
 Interestingly, North American calves differ from European.
 The latter’s hide is typically twice as big and better quality due to breeding standards and use.

 Although calfskin is prone to scuffing and scratching, using the proper polish and buffing can cover these marks (if not too deep) and develop an excellent patina in the future.
 It can take dye pretty easily so there are a lot of color options and finishes.
 Burnishing and aniline finishes help create a high shine.
 It also conforms to your feet very well which is important for comfort.

 While it does not require heavy maintenance, it is important to polish and nourish it so it does not dry up or crack.
 If you want high quality formal shoes or need only one good pair, calfskin is a safe choice.